 In Telenor Group, we believe that it is important to address challenges related to authority requests with external stakeholders.

 We also believe that it is important to engage with a range of stakeholders.
 For example, intergovernmental organisations (IGOs) can play an important role in facilitating discussions on what good practice looks like in this space.
-Non-governmental organization (NGOs), academics and others can, for example, bring important insight as to how current practice of laws actually impacts people on the ground.
+Non-governmental organisations (NGOs), academics and others can, for example, bring important insight as to how current practice of laws actually impacts people on the ground.
 Telenor believes that in cases where laws are being drafted or revised, it is important to draw on these insights and views through public hearings.